Budapestby VisitCity Guides

 Know these essential Hungarian emergency phrases and the 112 emergency number

-"Orvosra van szükségem" (I need a doctor) and "Kórház" (hospital) address medical emergencies, while "Gyógyszertár" (pharmacy) helps locate medication.
+"Orvosra van szükségem" (I need a doctor) and "Kórház" (hospital) handle medical emergencies, while "Gyógyszertár" (pharmacy) helps you find medication.
 Hungary uses the standard European emergency number 112, which connects to English-speaking operators when needed.

-Hungarian distinguishes between formal and informal address, reflecting cultural values around respect and social hierarchy.
-When in doubt, choose formal expressions – Hungarians appreciate respectful approaches and will often invite informality if appropriate.
+Hungarian has formal and informal ways of talking, which shows cultural values around respect and social hierarchy.
+When you're not sure, pick formal expressions - Hungarians appreciate respectful approaches and will often invite you to be more casual if it's appropriate.

 Two people engaged in conversation at a bright modern counter or desk